 - Small appliances with exposed heating elements (i.e. some types of coffee pots, hot pots, hot plates, George Foreman grills, etc.) are not permitted in the residence halls.
 Cooking in rooms and hallways is not permitted by state regulations.
 Students are encouraged to use common residence cooking areas for the preparation of food.

 - Only one appliance per outlet may be used.

-- Due to electrical draw, refrigerators are limited in size to cube style, 1 to 1.7 cubic foot dimension units.
+- Due to electrical draw, refrigerators are limited in size to cube style, up to 1.7 cubic foot dimension units.
 Refrigerators must be plugged directly into a wall socket.
 Refrigerators must be placed in an area where they are properly ventilated (not in closets).